kings-cs/CS380-F17-LampronChet/README.md

 	<br>	1.
 To run the file run the PipGui.java out of the source folder.
 	<br>	2.
 Open a file using the Open menu item or ctrl-o.
 	<br>	3.
 Save a file using the Save menu item or ctrl-s.
  	<br>	//When saving the image, if the filetype is not specified in the filename it will default to the type of png.
+THIS FEATURE DOES NOT WORK YET PLEASE SEE BUGS.
 	<br> 	4.
 Open the raw README.md by clicking about or ctrl-a.
 	<br>	5.
 Close a file using the Close menu item, but be careful I treat this as my garbage collector, the FILE WILL BE LOST!